KolbyLalonde/CPSC481T08-4/README.md

 2. Open **Developer Tools** (Right-click > Inspect or press `Cmd+Option+I` / `Ctrl+Shift+I`).
 3. Toggle **device toolbar** (icon that looks like a phone/tablet or press `Cmd+Shift+M` / `Ctrl+Shift+M`).
 4. Set the screen size to **375 x 667** (iPhone SE).
+5. Start the project through a live server from the page **CPSC481T08-4/JoinPage/JoinPage.html**.

 ---